GigaKhintibidze/GigaKhintibidze-Portfolio/README.md

   **Lecturer**: *Vakhtang Muskhelishvili* - Senior QA Engineer at DataArt **Issues:**
-  1. Theoretical information about frontend testing, API, HTML/CSS, Searching frontend Bugs on two web-sites and writing bug-reports in Jira
+  1. Theoretical information about Frontend testing, API, HTML/CSS, Searching frontend Bugs on two web-sites and writing bug-reports in Jira
-  2.
+  2. Searching for frontend bugs on one of the websites, finding hidden words and describing them in Jira
-  3.
+  3. Theoretical information about Accessibility Testing and practical exercises using a wave which is tool for Accessibility Testing

 ## Programs